amanoske/Phylactery/README.md

 # Phylactery

-Phylactery is asecure file encryption system using Shamir's Secret Sharing and AES-256-GCM.
+Phylactery is a secure file encryption system using Shamir's Secret Sharing and AES-256-GCM.

 Using Phylactery, you can store highly sensitive data in semi-untrusted and untrusted locations such as cloud storage protected by the same cryptography used to protect US/NATO TOP SECRET military information.